ItsLaguna/Fooyin-RPC/README.md

 ```
 Then save (Ctrl + O, then Enter) and exit (Ctrl + X).

-Once this is done restart Caddy (`sudo systemctl restart caddy`) and proceed to test it by accessing `https://yourdomain/_custom_Artwork` and verify that it's working.
+Once this is done restart Caddy (`sudo systemctl restart caddy`) and the script just to make sure, then proceed to test it by accessing `https://yourdomain/_custom_Artwork` and verify that it's working.

 If everything has gone correctly, you should be able to see the album art that's embedded on your file, sadly there's a slightly delay when changing songs but couldn't do much about it.